Alzheimer's Disease

 IND-enabling studies underway

-Two companion biologics that visualize Alzheimer's with precision and treat it at the source — unified by AI.
-Our published preclinical data show reversal of neurological damage.
+Two companion biologics that visualize Alzheimer's with accuracy and treat it at the source — unified by AI.
+Our published preclinical animal-model data show reversal of cogntive deficits.

 Biologic A — Diagnostic

-Shows which brain regions are affected and how severely.
+Accurately shows which brain regions are affected and how severely.
+Readily repeatable studies — No PET isotopes, no invasive procedures.

 Biologic B — Treatment

 Delivers a therapeutic protein directly and non-invasively to brain.
-Preclinical data show reversal of neurological damage.
+Preclinical animal-model data show reversal of cognitive deficits.

 Custom AI Platform

-Tracks early warning signs, calculates personalized risk scores, and guides the treatment strategy in real time.
+Tracks early warning signs, estimates personalized risk scores, and supports the treatment strategy in real time.
+Clinician decision support, fully documented.

 The approach